 Parking: The building will include 32 fully enclosed garage parking spaces concealed behind the retail facade.

 Sustainability: Nearly 8,000 square feet of planted roof space and sustainable design features will exceed the City of Chicago Green Initiative guidelines.
-More than 3,000 square feet of interior amenity space and 15,000 square feet of outdoor amenity space (including a partially covered private dog walk) will reduce the neighborhood impact of the property.
+More than 3,000 square feet of interior amenity space and 15,000 square feet of outdoor amenity space (including a partially-covered private dog walk) will reduce the neighborhood impact of the property.

-Safety: The current condition of the vacant properties at this location detract from the vibrancy and safety of the Gold Coast community.
+Safety: The current condition of the vacant properties at this location detracts from the vibrancy and safety of the Gold Coast community.
 The presence of new, active retail space, residents, modern security infrastructure and on-site staff will enhance area safety.

 Tax revenue: 1212 N. State is expected to generate more than $400,000 in additional local tax revenue.